luapower/proc/proc.md

 #### Cleaning up

-Always call forget() when you're done with the process, even after you killed it, but not before you're done with all its redirected pipes if any.
+Always call forget() when you're done with the process, even after you killed it, but not before you're done with all its redirected pipes if any (because forget() also closes them).

 #### Autkill caveats